 - Ensure the reader believes that preventative action is simple and doable

-With this in mind, here are the simple steps you need to take to effectively utilise fear in your copywriting:
+With this in mind, below is how to effectively use fear in your copywriting:

-You have to know exactly what your target audience is and what makes them tick.
+You have to know exactly who your target audience is and what makes them tick.
 You must know the fear that motivates them, or you wonât get through to them.

 Knowing your audience means you pick the right threat, whether thatâs FOMO or fear of a future threat, and hone in on it.

-2).
-Identify the threat they face and demonstrate that you understand
+02. Identify the threat they face and demonstrate that you understand.

 Donât be vague: specificity is key.
 Explain, loud and clear, that you know what the threat the target audience fears is.
 You get it.